 Below are three steps for setting up effective OTT testing tools and environments.

 Once the environment is set, it’s time to create detailed test cases.
-These cases should outline specific conditions under which you’ll verify the OTT service's functionality.
-Include scenarios like account creation, login/logout processes, content search, playback quality at different resolutions, and subtitle options.
+These cases should outline specific conditions for verifying the OTT service's functionality.

 Continuous testing identifies and addresses issues promptly.
 Use monitoring tools to track performance metrics and analyze user behavior.
 This data provides valuable insights into how the platform is performing and where you could make improvements.
 By regularly updating and refining the testing process, you can ensure the platform remains reliable and user-friendly.